unum-cloud/usearch/java/README.md

 ## Installation

+Installation via Maven Central is not supported due to Continuous Delivery complexity and poor support for native builds.
+Gradle installation is the recommended approach.
-For the most up-to-date version, automatically download from GitHub releases and build with Gradle:
+For the most up-to-date version, the following Groovy script will download a "fat JAR" containing builds for Linux, Windows, macOS, and Android, compatible with all common hardware platforms:

 ```groovy
 repositories {